sundew28/avrillo/README.md

 - I would like to make improvement to the error capturing by making use of error handler in laravel, make use of JsonResponse error handling
 - Check the quality of code by using tools like PHPsniffer, PHP-CS-Fixer with PSR2 and Symfony standards (much extra checks, closer to Laravel than PSR2).
 - Writing unit tests and feature tests to ensure API functionality better.
 The current test is just basics.
-- I have used the repository design pattern for this API development.
-We can use the Laravel manager/builder design pattern based on requirement.
 - Adding caching(redis) service for better performance.